adknowledgeportal/data-models/README.md

 We are exploring better solutions to this problem -- if you have ideas, tell us!

 ## Release Process

-To perform a release of the data model and trigger the registration of JSONSchema files with Synapse, perform the following steps
+> **Note:** The release process uses a two-step GitHub flow to validate schemas in a test Synapse organization before promoting them to production.
+Publishing a pre-release registers schemas to `test.ad`; promoting it to a full release registers to `sage.schemas.ad`.
+>
+> **Tag format:** Release tags must follow `vX.Y.Z` (e.g. `v1.2.0`).
+Tags with pre-release suffixes like `-rc1`, `-beta`, or `-alpha` will cause schema registration to fail.

+#### Step 1 — Publish a Pre-release (registers to `test.ad`)
 1. From the main repository page, click on the `Releases` tab on the right.
 2. Select `Draft a new release` at the top right of the page.
-3. click `Tag: Select Tag` and create a new tag that will be the release version.
-The tag should follow the convention: `v<major-version>.<minor-version>.<patch-number>`.
-Also ensure that the version is not one that has been previously used.
-After the tag is entered, selecte `Create new tag: vx.x.x on Publish`.
+3. Click `Tag: Select Tag` and create a new tag following the convention `v<major>.<minor>.<patch>`.
+Ensure the version has not been previously used.
-4. Ensure that `Target:` is set to `main`.
+4. Ensure `Target` is set to `main`.
-5. Under `Release Title` enter the version number.
-6. Under `Release Notes` select `Generate release notes` and review the generated release notes for accuracy.
+5. Under `Release Title`, enter the version number.
+Under `Release Notes`, click `Generate release notes` and review for accuracy.
-7. Once everything is set as appropritate, check `Set as the latest release`.
-8. Finally, click `Publish release` at the bottom of the page.
+6. Check **"Set as a pre-release"**.
+7. Click `Publish release`.
+This triggers schema registration to the `test.ad` Synapse organization.
+Review the workflow summary or PR comment to verify schemas were registered correctly.

+#### Step 2 — Promote to Full Release (registers to `sage.schemas.ad`)
+1. Once schemas in `test.ad` are validated, return to the pre-release on GitHub.
+2. Edit the release and uncheck **"Set as a pre-release"** (or click **"Promote to full release"**).
+3. Click `Update release`.
+This triggers schema registration to the `sage.schemas.ad` production Synapse organization.

-This will trigger a workflow to register all of the JSONSchema files with the specified organization on Synapse, for more information see the CI/CD documentation for the [release workflow](.github/workflows/README.md#release-workflow).
+For more information on the automated workflows, see the CI/CD documentation for the [register-schema workflow](.github/workflows/README.md#register-schema-workflow).

 ## Developing in a codespace